Chapter 9: Statements Summary and Error Checking

 INSTEAD OF

-- select statements inside the statement block do not count as returns for the procedure that includes the create trigger
+- Select statements inside the statement block do not count as returns for the procedure and that includes the create trigger

 - the table must exist in some version